Installing

 Decide which computer you will use to run the loom server.
 Any macOS, Windows, or linux computer will work, and a laptop is a fine choice, especially as you can run your web browser on the same machine that runs the server.

 The software uses minimal resources, so an old, slow computer is fine.
-A Raspberry Pi (I suggest model 4 or better) will work, but will be a bit slow when uploading patterns.
-A used Mac Mini is a great choice if you have a spare keyboard and monitor to get it set up.
+A Raspberry Pi 5 works well; a model 4 will also work, but is not recommended, because it is slow when uploading patterns and takes a long time to boot up.
+A used Mac Mini is also a good choice, if you have a spare keyboard and monitor to get it set up.

 -